moliver28/research-handbook/content/job-families/marketing/digital-experience.md

 - Skilled in balancing technical needs and requirements with business objectives and parameters and consulting with stakeholders on shaping and scoping key initiatives
 - Deep technical expertise and practical experience in web development and related web technologies, including HTML, CSS, and JavaScript
 - Experience with major CMS platforms, UI and design, analytics and monitoring tools (e.g. Contentful, Figma, Quantum Metric)
-- Experience in fostering a testing and iterative team environment and orientation;  analyzing and reporting on website performance to a range of audiences, including marketing counterparts and business stakeholders,
+- Experience in fostering a testing and iterative team environment and orientation;  analyzing and reporting on website performance to a range of audiences, including marketing counterparts and business stakeholders
 - Extensive team management skills, including career development and coaching engineering team leads and people managers
 - Experience partnering cross-functionally across marketing, internal stakeholders, vendors and agency partners
 - You share our [values](/handbook/values/), and work in accordance with those values.